teaching-mjg/dataviz/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of dataviz is to …
+The goal of dataviz is to make it easier to learn `ggplot`

 ## Installation